clausnordhausen-stack/signal-agent-api/README.md

 ## 🤖 AI Decision Layer

-This system integrates AI as a **bounded reasoning component**.
+The system integrates AI as a **bounded and controlled reasoning component**.

 AI is used to:

-* interpret complex signal structures
+* interpret complex inputs
 * support decision scoring
-* enhance filtering logic
+* enhance rule-based filtering

 AI is NOT allowed to:

-* execute trades directly
+* execute trades
 * override risk constraints
 * bypass validation logic

-👉 All AI output is validated by deterministic rules
+👉 Final decisions are always enforced by deterministic rules

 ---